 Since Meenakshi N moved cities at regular intervals after her marriage, it was cumbersome to transport this vilakku from one city to another.
 It was left at her sister’s house in Trivandrum (now Thiruvananthapuram) for safekeeping.

-I first saw this lamp when it arrived at our house after Meenakshi N’s death.
-The lamp had not been in use for many years and had dulled with age.
+I first saw this lamp when it arrived at our house after the death of Meenakshi N. The lamp had not been in use for many years and had dulled with age.
 But this did not diminish its appeal or hide its clean and simple design.
-On the contrary, the antique look that the vilakku had developed over the years had its own charm, and once my mother had cleaned it with some tamarind and lime, the full extent of the vilakku’s beauty was revealed.
+On the contrary, the antique look and the patina that the vilakku had developed over the years had its own charm.
+Once my mother had cleaned it with some tamarind and lime, the full extent of the vilakku’s beauty was revealed.